rivue/Gamified-Study-Tool/README.md

                 - make sure every thing is created successfully before adding anything to database possibly?
                 - reorganize pinecone processing stuff maybe a bit (put pinecone stuff in a pinecone file?)
                 - error handling. and lots of it.
-                - make finished library redirect to library map
                 - support links for more context possibly? (maybe it would be more of a room specific thing?)
                 - fix weird website not working issue (I think it happens right after login)
                 - remove image stuff for library and replace with plain color (user can choose color, maybe something out of 12 or something)
                 - add times_seen variable in the library factoid database when a user "sees" the question so we can start giving the user the least seen 8 out of 20 questions each time or something
-                - all the other routes and stuff (contact / submit feedback, terms & policies, buying subscription, settings)
             4) user can re-generate questions easily and for cheap (cheap for me at least cost for user tbd) bc embeddings are precomputed
             5) user should delete things hopefully
         - other idea: instead of giving whole textbook to gemini to figure out ideas, just have the user input a syllabus / toc of textbook so we can get the names off the bat, or have an option to specify yourself, or have it make its own based on the input material (this would be better for unorganized courses w/ no syllabus and it would be easy for users - could make specifying yourself the default and have this for paid content?)
         - optimize sectioning (e: citations should not be ignored as opposed to taking up lots of sections possibly)